up

 Initiatives

-• Provide $97.2 million for affordable housing, including $65.2 million in the Montgomery Housing Initiative (MHI) Fund and $32 million in the Affordable Housing Acquisition and Preservation CIP project.
-This dedicated funding provides for the renovation of distressed housing, the acquisition and preservation of affordable housing units, creation of housing units for special needs residents, rental assistance and rapid rehousing, homeowner downpayment assistance, services to the "Building Neighborhoods to Call Home", "Design for Life", and "Housing First" programs, and the creation of mixed-income housing.
+• Provide $56 million in new resources for the Montgomery Housing Initiative Fund to continue various programs and projects dedicated to creating and preserving affordable housing, and related services.
+The funding will provide for the renovation of distressed housing, creation of housing units for special needs residents, rental assistance and rapid rehousing, homeless prevention and relocation assistance, homeowner downpayment assistance, home accessibility rehabilitation, services to the "Building Neighborhoods to Call Home", "Housing First" programs, and the creation of mixed-income housing.

 • Continue to actively underwrite affordable housing loans to preserve and produce affordable housing.
-Three developments for multi-family projects have already been identified for potential funding in FY24.
-These developments would preserve or produce a total of 590 units, including 412 affordable units.
+Three developments for multi-family projects have already been identified for potential funding in FY25.
+These developments would preserve or produce a total of 655 units, including 357 affordable units.

 anchor